Alpacas vs Llamas, The Short Answer:

 - Llamas are confident, curious, assertive, and independent, alpacas are more timid, shy, and docile.

 - Llamas can carry loads or guard other animals, alpacas stay close to their herd for protection.

 - Llamas are more likely to spit or kick, alpacas rarely do so unless threatened.

 Here are Some of the Common Uses of Alpacas and Llamas:

 Supporting Families in South America and Elsewhere Economically

-The greatest use and the reason they’ve survived so long is the income-producing potential for the families, communities, and counties that developed these amazing animals!
+The greatest use and the reason they’ve survived so long is the income-producing potential for the families, communities, and counties of the Andes Mountains that developed these amazing animals!